steve-h/InkTesting/README.md

 The latest version uses the [SwiftMarkdown](https://github.com/vapor-community/markdown) package with the GitHub flavoured Markdown C-code implementation as the **"reference truth"** instead of the spec.txt file.

-The Markdown test is executed on cMark and the result is used to write the testcase.
+The Markdown test is executed on cMark-gfm and the result is used to write the testcase.

 ## Missing